- Freetown Police Lieutenant Alan Alves cited for purchasing a boat that had been the subject of Alves' police investigation that the boat was stolen.

 - Lynn Department of Public Works Associate Commissioner Philip Corson fined $10,000 for borrowing money from funeral home directors while he oversaw the Pine Grove Cemetery, borrowing money from a subordinate, and for failing to turn over money intended for perpetual care services at the cemetery.

-- A selectman and board of health member found to have violated G.L. c.
+- Dighton Board of Selectmen and Board of Health member Frank Costa violated G.L. c.
 268A, s.
-23(b)(2) for using his position to obtain police intervention in a private family dispute and by invoking the authority of the selectmen/board of health in the private dispute.
+23(b)(2) and paid a $1,000 civil penalty for using his position to obtain police intervention in a private family dispute and by invoking the authority of the selectmen/board of health in the private dispute.

 - West Bridgewater Board of Assessors Head Clerk violated G.L. c.
 268A, the conflict of interest law, by improperly approving and processing a property tax abatement application submitted by friends of the Chairman.